 On October 10, 2007, the Company entered into a three-year employment agreement with its Chief Scientific Officer.
 The Company paid the Chief Scientific Officer a \$7,500 signing bonus and a base salary of \$205,000 per year.
-The agreement also provides that the Chief Scientific Officer is eligible for cash and non-cash bonuses at the end of each of the Company's fiscal years during the term of the agreement at the discretion of the Company's compensation committee as well as additional commission-based cash and stock bonuses during each fiscal year based on significant revenue-generating, out-licensing and merger and acquisition transactions initiated and completed by the Chief Scientific Officer, again at the discretion of the compensation committee.
-Pursuant to the agreement, the Company granted a ten-year option to purchase 150,000 shares of the Company's common stock of which none have vested as of December 31, 2007.
-The options will vest quarterly over a three-year period.
+The agreement also provided that the Chief Scientific Officer was eligible for cash and non-cash bonuses at the end of each of the Company's fiscal years during the term of the agreement at the discretion of the Company's compensation committee as well as additional commission-based cash and stock bonuses during each fiscal year based on significant revenue-generating, out-licensing and merger and acquisition transactions initiated and completed by the Chief Scientific Officer, again at the discretion of the compensation committee.
+Pursuant to the agreement, the Company granted a ten-year option to purchase 150,000 shares of the Company's common stock of which none are outstanding as of September 30, 2008.
 This agreement was terminated on March 7, 2008.